KARTHIKEYAN0807/MULTIMODEL-RAG-SYSTEM/PROJECT_DOCUMENTATION.md

 ### 15.2 Header vs. Table Chunking Disconnect

-**Problem:** Semantic chunking splits a section header ("STAGE 3") from its adjacent scoring table into different chunks.
-Vector search finds the header but can't link the table.
+**Problem:** Semantic chunking splits a section header (e.g., "STAGE 3") from its adjacent scoring table into different chunks, because the embedding similarity between a short section header and its dense scoring table may not be captured within the 3-sentence window.
+Vector search finds the header but can't always surface the adjacent table.

 **Solution:** Two-pass keyword pinning — directly search for the stage label via ILIKE, then search for scoring keywords (marks, tools, sliders) separately, and pin both at the top of the context window.